Research Frontpage

 • Maintenance ownership for workflows after scope, schema, or permission changes.

-• Persistent context layers that reduce drift in long-running project work.
+• Persistent context layers and compact handoff formats that reduce drift in long-running project work.

 What's new